 Note: You do not have work authorization until you have received an updated I-20 from ISAP with CPT authorization on the second page.

 You must obtain work authorization before starting any paid employment.

 Important Information About CPT

-CPT is employer-specific.
-This means that you are only authorized to work for the specific employer named on page 3 of your I-20, and you are only authorized to work for that employer between the start and end dates listed on the third page of your I-20.
+This means that you are only authorized to work for the specific employer named on page 2 of your I-20, and you are only authorized to work for that employer between the start and end dates listed on the second page of your I-20.

 Therefore, the employment or internship must be directly related to your major and must provide you with the opportunity to gain practical experience using skills related to your coursework.